 Who does the work of the ministry according to the text above?
 God's people.
 The church members.
 Everyone in the church should have a job.
 The leader's role is to be a supervisor.
-That's what "bishop" means.
-He is "overseer" or "supervisor."
+That's what 'bishop' means.
+He is 'overseer' or 'supervisor.'
 (Gk.
-Episcopes: The prefix Epi means "upon" and skopos means "look."
+'Episkopos' Epi means 'upon' and 'skopos' means 'look.'
 It refers to one who watches over the activities of another.)